5 Ways Introverts Can Develop a Strong Personality

 Recharging and replenishing are activities that many introverts need to do in solitude so that they do NOT become overwhelmed.

-Participate through active listening, prepare and plan (within reason), lean on your community of advocates, take time to re-energize but endeavor to stay connected and be present!
+Take part through active listening, prepare and plan (within reason), lean on your community of advocates, and take time to re-energize but endeavor to stay connected and be present!